 The Department’s final 2018 Integrated Resource Plan was approved and adopted by the Anaheim City Council in May 2018, and deemed complete and consistent with the SB 350 requirements by the California Energy Commission in early 2019.

 Senate Bill (SB) 100, enacted on September 10, 2018, expanded the renewable procurement target from 50% to 60% by 2030.
-Anaheim has performed an initial assessment of the new requirement and will incorporate the full scale portfolio analysis into the next update to the IRP.
+Anaheim has performed an initial assessment of the new requirement and will incorporate the full scale portfolio analysis into the next update to the IRP, which is due in 2023.